byronka/minum/README.md

 Dynamically-generated pages became more prevalent, and patterns changed.
 In Minum, it is possible to host files in that original way, by placing them in the directory configured for "static" files - the `minum.config` file includes a configuration for where this static directory is located, `STATIC_FILES_DIRECTORY`.
-In web applications, it is still useful to follow this pattern for files that don't change, such as JavaScript or images.
-Contrastingly, dynamic files, which are generated on the fly, have their paths "registered" in the system as follows:
+In web applications, it is still useful to follow this pattern for files that don't change, such as JavaScript or images, but also very powerful to provide paths which return the results of programs, as follows:

 ```java
 webFramework.registerPath(GET, "hello", sd::helloName);
 ```

-The preceding path registration added a path "hello", so that users visiting `http://mydomain.com/hello` would get something.
-The program registered to provide data for it is `helloName`.
-Here is an example:
+With that, there would be a path "hello" registered, so that users visiting `http://mydomain.com/hello` would receive the result of running a program at `helloName`.
+Here is simplistic example of what code could exist there:

 ```java
     /**